 - Quote request form takes less than five minutes

-- You may not qualify for advertised rates
+- You may not qualify for the advertised rates, as this depends on the lender

 LendingTree is a marketplace where you can compare rates for just about any financial product, including auto refinance loans.